From local to non-local correlations: the Dual Boson perspective: Comparison of the different decoupling schemes with the DB approach

 Let us study what happens in the region, where the impurity renormalized interaction ${\cal W}_{\omega}$ gives the main contribution in the full local four-point vertex $\gamma^{4,0}$.
-In this region EDMFT$+$GW solution should be close to the Dual Boson ladder approximation with the self-energy and polarization operator diagrams shown in Fig.~\ref{fig:Hedin} a), b).
-Substituting ``$-{\cal W}_{\omega}$'' for the four-point vertex $\gamma^{4,0}$ in Eq.~\eqref{eq:ConGamma} and using Eq.~\eqref{eq:HedinPiImp} and relation $\alpha^{-1} =~1-~\Pi_{\rm imp}\,{\cal U}_{\omega}$ one can get trivial solution $\sum_{\nu}g_{\nu+\omega}g_{\nu}(\gamma_{\nu\omega}-1)=0$.
-Therefore, as it was shown in Eqs.~\eqref{eq:gwSigma}-\eqref{eq:gwPi}, in this region EDMFT$+$GW in the $UV$-- decoupling form reproduces result of the GW approach.
-In the other regions, where the bare vertex $\gamma_{0}=1$ does not give the main contribution to the full three-point vertex $\gamma_{\nu\omega}$, EDMFT$+$GW shows a different result then GW approach, but unfortunately, it is not correct to approximate full local vertex $\gamma^{4,0}$ by the local ${\cal W}_{\omega}$ there.
-As it was pointed out above, the one of advantages of the DB formalism is the fact, that the full impurity vertices, in particular full four-point vertex $\gamma^{4,0}$, are used in the dual diagrams for the self-energy and polarization operator.
+In this region the EDMFT$+$GW solution should be close to the Dual Boson ladder approximation with the self-energy and polarization operator diagrams shown in Fig.~\ref{fig:Hedin} a), b).
+Substituting ``$-{\cal W}_{\omega}$'' for the four-point vertex $\gamma^{4,0}$ in Eq.~\eqref{eq:ConGamma} and using Eq.~\eqref{eq:HedinPiImp} and the relation $\alpha^{-1} =~1-~\Pi_{\rm imp}\,{\cal U}_{\omega}$ one can get the trivial solution $\sum_{\nu}g_{\nu+\omega}g_{\nu}(\gamma_{\nu\omega}-1)=0$.
+Therefore, as it was shown in Eqs.~\eqref{eq:gwSigma}-\eqref{eq:gwPi}, in this region EDMFT$+$GW in the $UV$-- decoupling form reproduces the result of the GW approach.
+In the other regions, where the bare vertex $\gamma_{0}=1$ does not give the main contribution to the full three-point vertex $\gamma_{\nu\omega}$, EDMFT$+$GW shows a result different from the GW approach, but unfortunately, it is not correct to approximate the full local vertex $\gamma^{4,0}$ by the local ${\cal W}_{\omega}$ there.
+As it was pointed out above, one of the advantages of the DB formalism is that the full impurity vertices, in particular the full four-point vertex $\gamma^{4,0}$, are used in the dual diagrams for the self-energy and polarization operator.
 This full vertex $\gamma^{4,0}$ is small and consists of the two large contributions: reducible ($\gamma^{4,0}_{\rm red}$) and irreducible ($-\gamma{\cal W}_{\omega}\gamma$) with respect to renormalized interaction ${\cal W}_{\omega}$.
 These two contributions compensate each other as shown in Eq.~\ref{eq:red-irr-vertex}.
 If one accounts for only one large irreducible contribution to the vertex function, it leads to incorrect description of the collective excitations and problems mentioned above.

 Finally, one can rewrite Eq.~\eqref{eq:UVdecoupling} as follows